Aricg/Log-Memcached-or-Redis-Stats/README.md

 Log-Memcached-or-Redis-Stats
 ==============================

-This script gathers Memcached statistics twice (defined by the wait interval -t) Then logs the diffrences for the inidicated statistic(s)
+This script gathers either Memcached info or Redis stats twice (defined by the wait interval -t) Then logs the diffrences for the inidcated statistic

 Usage
 =====